cdmvfx/portfolio/src/content/projects-description.md

-Here you will find all the projects I have worked on over my career.
+Here you will find all the web development projects I have worked.

 From videography to graphic design to web development, my skillset is deeply rooted in the creative field.